azka2001/Data-Science/week2/week2.md

 - for float just write variable as float()
 - and for bool its bool()
 - for string str()
+- there are multiple functions available that are specific to strings (are known as functions as we are referring to an object)
+- these include: .lower(),.upper(),.find('a'),.replace('to replace','replace with')
+- strings are immutable in python
+- in operator can be used to find a specific word in a string with the return value being a boolean
+- we can use arithmetic operators such as + - * /
+- / will return float value
+- // will return int value
+- % returns remainder
+- exponent is indicated by **
+- to increment +=
+- to decrement -=
+- these are called augmented assignment operators
+- OPERATOR PRECEDENCE:
+- * and / have precedence over + -, can change the precedence using brackets
+- COMPARISON OPERATORS
+- >, <, >=, <=, == (to check equality), !=
+- LOGICAL OPERATORS:
+- and, or, not (this inverses the expression)
+- CONDITIONAL STATEMENTS
+- you write it in this format:
+- if statement:
+- (indent) expression
+- elif statement:
+- (indent) expression
+- else:
+- (indent) expression
+- LOOPS:
+- while i<5:
+- expression
+- incremental expression
+- to make number more readable you can write it like 1_000
+- you can also print a string value multiple times eg
+- i * '*'
+- this will increment it each time
+- LISTS:
+- you can write lists like:
+- name = [a,b,c]
+- you separate values with ,
+- you can use index to access each value
+- name[-1] will represent the last value and -2 the second last
+- you can replace values etc, like in an array
+- LIST METHODS:
+-

 SEPTEMBER 6 - HACKERRANK

 LOOPS: